-The community of Metlakatla is located in the Inside Passage, about 15 miles south of Ketchikan on Annette Island.
+The community of Metlakatla is located in the Inside Passage, about 20 miles south of Ketchikan on Annette Island.
 Metlakatla is the only settlement of the indigenous Tsimshian people in the United States and is the only Indian reservation in Alaska.

 The Metlakatla Tsimshian have been living on Annette Island since 1887, when Anglican missionary William Duncan established the new Metlakatla village there and residents relocated from their original homeland between the Nass and Skeena rivers in nearby British Columbia, Canada.
 The village later became a federal reserve, giving the Metlakatla community and other Alaska Natives exclusive use of the land on Annette Island.